Detection and classification of vocal productions in large scale audio recordings: Abstract

 \section{Abstract}

-We propose an automatic data processing pipeline to extract vocal productions from large-scale natural audio recordings.
-Through a series of computational steps (windowing, creation of a noise class, data augmentation, re-sampling, transfer learning, Bayesian optimisation), it automatically trains a neural network for detecting various types of natural vocal productions in a noisy data stream without requiring a large sample of labeled data.
-We test it on two different data sets, one from a group of Guinea baboons recorded from a primate research center and one from human babies recorded at home.
+{We propose an automatic data processing pipeline to extract vocal productions from large-scale natural audio recordings and classify these vocal productions.
+The pipeline is based on a deep neural network and adresses both issues simultaneously.
+Though a series of computationel steps (windowing, creation of a noise class, data augmentation, re-sampling, transfer learning, Bayesian optimisation), it automatically trains a neural network without requiring a large sample of labeled data and important computing resources.
+Our end-to-end methodology can handle noisy recordings made under different recording conditions.
+We test it on two different natural audio data sets, one from a group of Guinea baboons recorded from a primate research center and one from human babies recorded at home.
 The pipeline trains a model on 72 and 77 minutes of labeled audio recordings, with an accuracy of 94.58\% and 99.76\%.
 It is then used to process 443 and 174 hours of natural continuous recordings and it creates two new databases of 38.8 and 35.2 hours, respectively.
-We discuss the strengths and limitations of this approach that can be applied to any massive audio recording.
+We discuss the strengths and limitations of this approach that can be applied to any massive audio recording. }